ambarmodi/Tromino-Tiling-Algorithm/README.md

 Here “digit” represents the regular tile cell and “X” represents a hole.
 The algorithm uses the Divide and Conquer technique and time complexity is O(n^2).

+# Instruction to execute:
+1. make                     (This will compile the program)
+2. ./tromino.out k hr hc    (Execute with K as board size and hr and hc as hole points)
+3. make clean .
+(This deletes the executable)

+# Output:
+Filled Tromino tiling